kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/migrations/index.md

+---
+stage: Enablement
+group: Distribution
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Using the GitLab-Migrations Chart

-The `migrations` sub-chart provides a single migration [Job][] that handles seeding/migrating the GitLab database.
+The `migrations` sub-chart provides a single migration [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that handles seeding/migrating the GitLab database.
 The chart runs using the GitLab Rails codebase.

 After migrating, this Job also edits the application settings in the database to turn off [writes to authorized keys file](https://docs.gitlab.com/ee/administration/operations/fast_ssh_key_lookup.html#setting-up-fast-lookup-via-gitlab-shell).
 In the charts we are only supporting use of the GitLab Authorized Keys API with the SSH `AuthorizedKeysCommand` instead of support for writing to an authorized keys file.